 Since the beginning of the project, we have regularly surveyed participants and their managers.
 The results of these surveys clearly demonstrate the project is meeting its objectives.

-The program has a steadily growing membership, with 150 participants from various agencies.
+The program has a steadily growing membership, with over 250 participants from various agencies.
 It’s not surprising that feedback and testimonials from participating employees and their managers has been overwhelmingly positive.

 Employees working closer to home benefit from: